 Step 2.
 Does this item make me smile or is it really useful to me?

 Step 2. is the Organised Pretty Home version of Marie Kondo‘s, Does It Spark Joy?
 The important part is that we are teaching our kids to recognise how they feel about their belongings.

 - Yes definitely, I am not giving this away!!
 The item goes into the To KEEP pile.

-Decluttering Tip: Start Step 2 with the easiest items first.
+Decluttering Tip: Start with the easiest items first.
 Maybe a collection of toys they play with often and really love.

 Miss K started with her favourites, a collection of soft animals and teddy bears.
 That made it really quick and easy for her to go through and put aside her keep items.
 Simply, the toys that didn’t have names and a story about their personalities didn’t get kept.

-Both adults and kids alike to over value the worth of what they own.
+Both adults and kids can over value the worth of what they own.
 Sometimes it’s better for a person who isn’t emotional attached to those belongings, aka Mum, to sort through them and decide what can be given away or sold etc.

 This was probably the area Miss K found the most tricky to make decisions about.
-Letting go of gifts can be hard because there can be strong emotions of obligation and even guilt attached to the item, and to letting go of it.
+Letting go of gifts can be hard because there can be strong emotions guilt attached to the item, and letting go of it.

 Unfortunately, time is a finite resource.
 You cannot spend all your time on everything you find interesting and neither can your kids.
 Why did no one teach me this when I was younger?

 Your kids will have numerous items that are intended as a play activity, craft or hobby to try.
 I suggest choose 2 to 3 hobbies or play activities that they really enjoy and want to spend time on.
 Let go of the rest!